thenatarizkie/discord-manager/CONTRIBUTING.md

 ## Notes To Contribute

-Make sure to not commit generated files from your dist folder.
-All changes need to be made in the source files located in the `src` folder.
+All changes need to be made in the source files located in the `src` folder and don't commit generated files from your dist folder.

 - Make sure the codebase builds and passes all tests before submitting your pull request
 - Write clear, concise commit messages